RC258/McALasso/README.md

 # DNA sequecning Example
-The "ACGT.txt" provides a part of real ACGT dna sequnce which obtained from [Mehrotra et al. (2013)](https://pubmed.ncbi.nlm.nih.gov/23530833/).
-The R file "Data transfer" provide the procedure the convert the dataset to our required format.
+The "ACGT.txt" file provides a portion of a real ACGT DNA sequence for the experiment.
+This dataset can be obtained from Mehrotra et al. (2013).
+The R file "Data transfer" contains a script to convert the original sequence into the our required format.
 The utilized R packages are not included by default in RStudio and require manual installation.

 # Remarks
-- The imported sequences should be displayed with finite integer numbers, \[0,9\].
+- The imported sequences should be built by finite integer numbers, \[0,9\].
 - The default set of regularization parameters $\Lambda$ is \[0.1, 1\], with a step of 0.1.
 This can be manually changed to obtain more precise values or to enhance computation speed.
 - We utilize k-fold cross-validation technique to compute the optimal regualization parameter, with default value 5.
 This can be manually changed with respect ot the dataset.